Not Your Ordinary Christmas Tree: Telluride's Ski Tree

 The Ski Tree came to life in 2013 when a group of local merchants wanted to bolster our existing holiday decorations with something festive, fun and reflective of Telluride’s ski town roots.
 Thus, the Ski Tree was born.
 A call was put out to the local community to donate old skis for the project.
 Skis poured in and local artist and metalworker extraordinaire, Anton Viditz Ward, constructed the Ski Tree with all the donated skis (and of course the star on top is made of ski poles).
 Each ski on the tree tells the tale of many epic days on the mountain.
 If this Tree could talk…

-Two days ago, the Ski Tree was reassembled for the season.
+Last week, the Ski Tree was reassembled for the season.
 It will be lit during Noel Night, a fun and festive evening of shopping, on Wednesday, Dec.
-7. Noel Night kicks off Holiday Prelude, two weeks of festive events in Telluride and Mountain Village, that will get you excited for the holidays.
+5. Noel Night kicks off Holiday Prelude, two weeks of festive events in Telluride and Mountain Village, that will get you excited for the holidays.